maxwell780-maxwell/project-zombie-simulator/README.md

 credits claude (for the prototype) grok (tiny small fixes) me (helping giving ideas and fixing some by myself) Spiderman31807 (follow him up https://github.com/Spiderman31807 for making the base mod and me refinding it to the project zombie simulator i have today this https://github.com/Spiderman31807/Zombie-Infection was used as a base and built on top of it NOT REQUIRED for project zombie simulator it will conflict) its literally the same thing as Zombie-Infection same behavior and same thing just with more features

-commands /infect set @s [zombie name]
+command /infect set [zombie name] @s or shorter /infect set [zombie name]

 how can i install go to the releases tab click on the tag and you'll see the release with the downloadable `.jar` download it and have fun :)

 NOTE this mod can CRASH your game unpredictably SO BE AWARE

-ANOTHER NOTE SINCE THIS IS A REPO OF https://github.com/Spiderman31807/Zombie-Infection IT HAS THE SAME NAME AND SAME INFO AND SAME dicky hoo so the `.jar` name is `modid-1.0.jar` unfortunately...but it will be fixed once the better version comes out in the future
+ANOTHER NOTE SINCE THIS IS A REPO OF https://github.com/Spiderman31807/Zombie-Infection IT HAS THE SAME NAME AND SAME INFO AND SAME dicky hoo.

 FEEL FREE I MEAN FEEL FREE TO take this mod and publish it on modrinth.com or curseforge.com just as long as you credit me and Spiderman31807 because he did all of the work i just added the spices